Org-FoodService/FoodServiceAPI/README.md

 ## Overview

 This project aims to enhance snack bar operations by providing functionalities for menu creation, inventory management, and potential delivery integration.
-The use of ASP.NET MVC architecture ensures a structured approach to application development, promoting modularity and maintainability.

 ## Demo Application